 Using this item, the user can specify the maximum number of photographs that can be stored in the temporary memory buffer when shooting in continuous mode.
-Options range from one to forty shots; the default setting is forty.
-Note, however, that no more than twenty-seven RAW images can be stored in the buffer at a time, even when the maximum chosen using this setting is twenty-seven or higher.
+Options range from one to nine shots; the default setting is nine.
+Note, however; that no more than six RAW images can be stored in the buffer at a time, even when the maximum chosen using this setting is seven or higher.
+If zoom is enabled during quick review using Custom Setting 36, the maximum number of shots is six, or four RAW images.